-The tab lists all traffic anomalies sorted by time, in descending order.
-By clicking the down arrow on any column header, you can apply filters, change sorting direction and toggle the visibility of columns.
+The tab lists all traffic anomalies sorted by time in descending order.
+By clicking the down arrow on any column header, you can apply row filters, change sorting direction and toggle the visibility of columns.

-The <+> sign from the first column expands the row for additional information, mitigation information, etc. The columns are explained in the previous section.
+The <+> sign from the first column expands the anomaly for additional information, mitigation data, etc. The columns are explained in the previous section.

-The <Expire Anomalies> button overrides Sensors and clears all active anomalies.
+The Expire Anomalies button from the top toolbar clears all active anomalies.